oceanprotocol/docs/infrastructure/deploying-provider.md

 ### About Provider

 Provider encrypts the URL and metadata during publishing and decrypts the URL when the dataset is downloaded or a compute job is started.
 It enables access to the data assets by streaming data (and never the URL).
 It performs checks on-chain for buyer permissions and payments.
-It also provides compute services (connects to a C2D environment).&#x20;
+It also provides compute services (connects to a C2D environment).

 Provider is a multichain component, meaning that it can handle these tasks on multiple chains with the proper configurations.
 The source code of Provider can be accessed from [here](https://github.com/oceanprotocol/provider).